 - Using an improper technique for lifting, pushing or pulling a heavy object

-- Continuously holding a heavy object in your hands without taking rest.
+- Continuously holding a heavy object in your hands without taking a rest

 - Previous back injuries that have not fully healed